kanthorlabs/kanthorq/website/docs/003-concepts/007-subscriber.md

 sidebar_position: 7
 ---

-The Subscriber is the most complicated component in KanthorQ system, but that complexity serves only one purpose: get your a task to work on it then try to get your task moves to **Final State**.
-If something went wrong with your task, you can ask for retry both manually or automatically from the Subscriber.
+The **Subscriber** is the most complex component in the KanthorQ system, but its purpose is simple: it pulls tasks, processes them, and moves them to their next state.
+If something goes wrong with a task, the **Subscriber** allows you to retry it, either manually or automatically.

 ## Workflows

-The Subscriber workflows will contains two parts: the pulling workflow that help you get tasks for your works and the updating workflow that help you update your tasks state after you have done with them
+The **Subscriber** workflow consists of two main parts:

+- **Pulling Workflow**: Retrieves tasks for processing.
+- **Updating Workflow**: Updates the task’s state after processing.

 ### The Pulling Workflow